Global Climate Change: Is It Real?

 Unfortunately, the science has become very political (and rather dangerous to discuss without sometimes a possible heated argument arising or a negative change of an opinion on one to the other).
 There have even been studies on those who believe or disbelieve in the issue of global warming and the causes behind it.
 One study that I came across in the many books that I recently read indicates that chances are, if you are a strong Republican, you don't believe global warming is caused by anthropogenic (man made) activities but instead, if you believe in global warming at all, believe it is caused by natural forces and cycles and nothing that mankind does will have any effect on climate.
 On the other hand, if you are a strong Democrat, you most likely will side with the science and believe that the warming is being either caused or greatly influenced by anthropogenic activities, i.e., from the massive burning of coal, oil and natural gas used to create electricity, heat our homes and provide our transportation.
 In either case, I try to avoid the political aspect of the issue and look at the science and that is what I present to you.

-better term "Global Climate Change".
+A better term for "Global Warming" is "Global Climate Change".
 The big question is; is it real?
 The answer is an absolute "yes".
 The next question then is: what is causing it?
 That is where politics begins.
 There are three schools of thought on the subject with one saying that it is a natural event, another that it is the results of human activity particularly in the burning of fossil fuels (coal, oil and natural gas) and the third, just a hoax.
 I can state right here and now, it is not a hoax … the earth is slowly getting warmer.
 If you look at historical natural events, overall, the climate should be either stable or slightly cooling.
 So the correct answer would be that this warming is caused by anthropogenic (human) activity.
 If that be the case, just what is it that we are doing that is causing global climate change?

 What is Known: